 All of the cookies here are good, but our favorite cookie– in addition to Classic Chocolate Chip Cookie and Peanut Butter Chocolate Chip Cookie, since we can’t really choose– might just be the Vegan Tahini & Olive Oil Dark Chocolate Chip Cookie, which is so rich and decadent that it’s practically sinful.

 ^ In my (very experienced!) opinion, this is the most underrated chocolate chip cookie in NYC.
 A glorious butter-y saltiness underscores the sweet, almost creamy base of this cookie, which is sort of like an elevated version of the best cookie pie you’ve ever had.
 (I promise that’s a compliment.)

 See above for all the evidence you need of its glory.
 The chewy texture and melty chocolate chunks work beautifully together.
 Basically: If you’re not already hip to the olive oil dessert trend, this cookie can help bring you up to speed, fast.

 Cookie Do’s Cookie Dough Bomb

 Looking for more sweet treats in NYC?
-Read our guide to the Big Apple’s Weirdest, Coolest Ice Cream Shops. (<— This guide includes everything from rolled ice cream to globally-influenced sundaes and hip-hop themed frozen treats.
-New York City’s dessert game is wild.
-Enjoy!)
+Check out New York City’s 12 Weirdest, Coolest Ice Cream Shops. (<— This features everything from rolled ice cream to hip-hop-themed frozen treats.
+New York City’s dessert game is wild.)